 Workplace air monitoring

-Why carry out workplace air monitoring?
+Why carry out air monitoring?

-The Control of Substances Hazardous to Health Regulations 2002 (COSHH) Regulation 7 place a duty on employers, as part of their COSHH assessment, to prevent or control the exposure of staff to hazardous substances in the workplace.
-In particular, Regulation 10 sets a duty to undertake workplace air monitoring to measure these exposures.
+The Control of Substances Hazardous to Health Regulations 2002 (COSHH) Regulation 7 place a duty on employers, as part of their COSHH assessment, to stop or control the exposure of staff to dust and gases at work.
+In particular, Regulation 10 sets a duty to carry out workplace air monitoring to measure these exposures.

 Quality is key to our work.
 As a result, all of our workplace air monitoring uses kit that has been checked and calibrated through an unbroken chain, back to National Standards.
 This means that all of our air sampling tests are traceable and reliable.
 In addition, we submit all of our samples to UKAS accredited labs that participate in the Workplace Analysis Scheme for Proficiency (WASP).